How to Set Up & Pay Payroll Tax Payments in QuickBooks

 Once the account successfully connects, it will pull up a list of all bank accounts connected to that online banking ID.
 Select the account you want to use for payroll transactions (employee paychecks and taxes).

 Then, you’ll return to the screen with your business, principal officer, and bank account information summary.
-As long as you’ve entered all the information required, you’ll be able to select the “Accept and Submit” button in the bottom right corner.
+As long as you’ve entered all the information required, you’ll be able to select the green “Accept and Submit” button in the bottom right corner.

 Now that your bank account is successfully connected and ready to make payroll tax payments, you just need to provide your e-signature so QuickBooks Payroll can legally file your payroll tax forms.